Description

 National Institute for Health and Care Excellence (NICE)

-NICE recommends testing for H. pylori with a carbon-13 urea breath test or a stool antigen test.
-A retest should be with a breath test.
+The NICE recommends testing for H. pylori with a carbon-13 urea breath test or a stool antigen test.
+A re-test should be with a breath test.
 Office-based serological tests are not recommended.
 NICE recommends a “2-week washout period after proton pump inhibitor (PPI) use before testing for Helicobacter pylori.”
 NICE recommends that individuals with positive H. pylori tests be offered therapy to eradicate the bacteria; however, they note that re-testing to confirm eradication should not be routinely offered.
-NICE limits the recommendation for post-treatment testing to “people with peptic ulcer (gastric or duodenal)…6 to 8 weeks after beginning treatment, depending on the size of the lesion” (NICE, 2019).
+NICE limits the recommendation for post-treatment testing to “people with peptic ulcer (gastric or duodenal)…6 to 8 weeks after beginning treatment, depending on the size of the lesion.”

-NICE released further guidelines in 2015 reaffirming the carbon-13 urea breath test and the stool antigen test to test for H. pylori.
+Further guidelines were released in 2015 reaffirming the carbon-13 urea breath test and the stool antigen test to test for H. pylori.
 A locally validated lab-based serology test may also be used to assess H. pylori.
-NICE reaffirms the two week washout period before testing for H. pylori if the patient is on PPIs as well as the four week washout period if the patient is on antibiotics (NICE, 2015).
+NICE reaffirms the two week washout period before testing for H. pylori if the patient is on PPIs as well as the four week washout period if the patient is on antibiotics.

 American College of Cardiology

-The American College of Cardiology recommends testing for and eradicating H. pylori in patients with a history of ulcer disease before starting chronic antiplatelet therapy (Bhatt et al., 2008).
+The American College of Cardiology recommends testing for and eradicating H. pylori in patients with a history of ulcer disease before starting chronic antiplatelet therapy.

 World Gastroenterology Organization